 It wasn’t all great though, I struggled with finding work opportunities that would coincide with my kids’ schedules.
 This lead me to find work at my kids’ school and has thus proved to be rewarding.
 I’ve picked up a passion for wanting to help children emotionally, which most likely involves going back to school for my master’s.

 I feel like I’ve grown a lot though.
 The six months on the Western Slope was eye-opening in many ways for me.
-The simplified lifestyle of the community around us, my experience working with a very difficult child, dealing with the death of a student who sat right next to the child I worked with, and everything I learned from the teachers at this school gave me a new direction for my life and I’m hoping I’ll be able to pursue it here.
+The simplified lifestyle of the community around us, my experience working with a very difficult child, dealing with the death of a student in the class I worked in, and everything I learned from the teachers at this school gave me a new direction for my life and I’m hoping I’ll be able to pursue it here.

-I know that God got us this far, and he has a plan for our future and I know that somehow, someway I’ll make a difference in this world through the lives of kids.
+I know that God got us this far, and he has a plan for our future and I know that somehow, someway I’ll make a difference in this world through the lives of kids or maybe grown ups.

 On Monday this week, the kids started at their new school.
 I emailed their teachers when I found out who they were and told them all about the boys and the different transitions they’d been through.
 On Monday Braidy was really nervous and hid behind me while I talked to his teacher, but left school with a smile on his face and couldn’t wait to go back the next day.
 Jaydon had the same feelings as well.
 It’s not easy going to two different schools in the same school year, but I’ve always tried to prepare my kids emotionally for hard things and they’ve approached all of the transitions we’ve had to make this year with the best attitudes.
 I’m happy that they still love school and come home with something exciting to tell me.